Commercial Counsel, Contract Infrastructure

 - Sit alongside product leads as new features take shape.
 Translate roadmap into legal frameworks: term sheets, customer-facing T&Cs, partner schedules, and the contractual scaffolding that lets a feature ship without rewriting the agreement every time a parameter changes.

 - Build the operating system for commercial legal at finmid.
-That means a redline review workflow that runs on AI assistance from first pass to negotiation, a clause library and playbook that update themselves as our positions evolve, and version control that nobody has to babysit.
+That means a redline review workflow that runs on AI assistance, a clause library and playbook that update themselves, automated propagation of T&C changes across jurisdictions and languages, and version control that nobody has to babysit.

 - Run the negotiation of third-party supplier agreements, from cloud and data providers through to outsourced services.
 Hold the line on liability, IP, data, and exit terms.

-- Choose and integrate the AI tooling stack.
+- Choose the AI tooling stack.
 Run real experiments, switch off what doesn't work, and integrate what does into daily practice.

 What you'll need